Airline Transport Pilot (ATP) Certificate

 Air Transport Pilot (ATP) Certificate Requirements

-Our ATP training program uses the Piper Seneca II aircraft and consists of a minimum of five hours of ground instruction and three hours of flight training.
+Our ATP training program uses the Piper Twin Comanche aircraft and consists of a minimum of five hours of ground instruction and three hours of flight training.
 ATP certificate requirements are as follows:

 - Be at least 23 years of age; be able to read, speak, write, and understand the English language; be of good moral character.